Who is welcome at the Unitarian Univeralist Fellowship of Centre County?

 - Musical Interlude

 Any given service may include music and readings from a variety of faith traditions.
 You also might hear from humanist teachings that remind us to heed the guidance of reason and science.
 Contemporary poetry or other readings from many sources will touch your heart and real life stories will inspire you.
 We also offer a chance during the service to share important moments in your life or specific cares or concerns you are holding in your heart.

 Who will help me feel welcome?

 Hopefully, everyone at church will share a smile with you and let you know we are so glad you came to the service.
-Mark Hayes (Minister) and Jean Wiant (Director of Lifespan Religious Education) will be very happy to meet you and talk with you.
+There will be helpful and friendly folks to greet you at the door and to direct you and your children to the right place.
+We will be very happy to meet you and talk with you.
 Volunteers at our Welcome Table are also here to help.

 What is Soulful Sundown?